-STAGE 1 QUANTITATIVE RESEARCH (online survey with open questions) STAGE 2 ANALYSIS OF QUANTITATIVE AND QUALITATIVE MATERIAL (ANSWERS TO OPEN QUESTIONS ), IDENTIFICATION OF PROBLEMS TO PROBE IN THE NEXT STUDY STAGE 3 QUALITATIVE RESEARCH (individual in-depth interviews - IDI) The quotations in this report come from individual in-depth interviews and from answers to open-ended questions in the survey
+STAGE 1 □ QUANTITATIVE RESEARCH (online survey with open questions) STAGE 2 □ ANALYSIS OF QUANTITATIVE AND QUALITATIVE MATERIAL (ANSWERS TO OPEN QUESTIONS ), IDENTIFICATION OF PROBLEMS TO PROBE IN THE NEXT STUDY STAGE 3 QUALITATIVE RESEARCH (individual in-depth interviews - IDI) ^{} The quotations in this report come from individual in-depth interviews and from answers to open-ended questions in the survey

 2. Research sample

 QUANTITATIVE STUDY

 - Representative nationwide sample

-- Teachers in primary schools: public schools , social schools and private schools
+- Teachers in primary schools (grades 1-8): public schools, social schools and private schools

 - n = 984

-QUALITATIVE STUDY
+OUALITATIVE STUDY

-- Targeted selection of the sample based on the problems identified in the process of analysing the quantitative material - Respondents varied in terms of place of residence, size and type of school, class range 1-3, 4-8 and 1-8 and years of teaching. - 10 IDI (about 1.5 hours) In connection with the study schedule and the need to prepare the next stage, the question about the methods of distance education used, broken down by teaching stage, was analyzed at n = 689 SPOŁ ED kobieta mężczyzna SPOŁ ED
+- Targeted selection of the sample based on the problems identified in the process of analysing the quantitative material - Respondents varied in terms of place of residence, size and type of school, class range 1-3, 4-8 and 1-8 and years of teaching. - 10 IDI (about 1.5 hours) ^{} Due to our research schedule, questions about the methods and services used broken down by the teaching stage, was analyzed at n = 689.